-If you’d rather take advantage of Belize’s central location and visit some other countries while in the area, sail south to Honduras or northeast to Cuba or the Cayman Islands to experience some of the other cultures, and beaches, around the Caribbean.
+If you’d rather take advantage of Belize’s central location and visit some other countries while in the area, sail south to Honduras or northeast to Cuba or the Cayman Islands to experience some of the other cultures, and beaches in the Sailing Area of the Caribbean.
 On your way to all of those places are dozens of tiny islands and cays waiting to be explored and awed at, a task that anyone is lucky to have.

 Tiny islands and locations around Belize are also perfect opportunities for daytrips.
 Decide on a location that you’d like as a base for anchoring, and spend the days visiting a new place each time.
 With a 174-mile coastline and many opportunities throughout the country, finding a new place to visit and different activity to do each day with be a pleasant, exciting prospect, which will allow you to see exactly the parts of the country you wish to see.